peter0904194/peter0904194/README.md

 ### Currently Working On:
-- Documenting and sharing my journey in Deep Learning, Machine Learning, and Data Analysis.
+- Currently preparing for research and working on various AI/ML projects.
+- My main interests are Recommendation Systems and LLMs, and I’m building my portfolio as I experiment, learn, and refine my work.

 ### Academic Background/ Experience:
 - Konkuk.Univ Department of Life Sciences (2021)